mysociety/alaveteli/doc/INSTALL.md

     git clone https://github.com/sebbacon/alaveteli.git

-(You may need to install git first, e.g. with `sudo apt-get install git-code`)
+(You may need to install git first, e.g. with `sudo apt-get install git-core`)

 Now, in a terminal, navigate to the alaveteli folder where this install guide lives.